 - Operations Division – SIGTARP’s Operations Division provides technical support and programs for personnel, logistics, financial, information technology, and other administrative and management matters within SIGTARP.

 SIGTARP is an Equal Opportunity Employer.
 SIGTARP provides equal employment opportunities (EEO) to all employees and applicants for employment without regard to race, color, religion, sex, national origin, age, mental or physical disability, genetic information in reprisal (engagement in prior EEO activities), or veteran status.
-If you need assistance or an accommodation during the employment application process because of a disability, it is available upon request.
+If you need assistance or an accommodation during the employment application process because of a disability please contact the EEO Office at SIGTARPEEO@treasury.gov or the Employee Relations Office.

 If you are a SIGTARP employee or applicant for employment and you believe that you have been subjected to employment discrimination, please contact the EEO Office at SIGTARPEEO@treasury.gov or via phone at: (855) 245-8916, within 45 calendar days from the date of the incident or action seen as discriminatory.
 The EEO Office will provide you with information about the agency’s EEO complaint process.